-The last step is to modify the VPC’s Security Group, in order to open the port 27017, to give database access to RESTHeart.
+The last step is to modify the VPC’s Security Group, in order to open the port 27017, to give RESTHeart access to the database access.

 The cluster configuration is now complete!
 Let’s see how to configure RESTHeart.

-You can delete at any time your DocuemntDb instance and cluster by selecting them from the dashboard and clicking on Delete (read here for more details).
+You can delete at any time your DocumentDb instance and cluster by selecting them from the dashboard and clicking on Delete (read here for more details).